 This course provides a supervised administrative internship experience of 240 hours in addition to 60 hours of field experience spread over across the program's curricula.
 The candidates will complete authentic 16 evidence-based activities in diverse school settings (NELP 8.2).
 The purpose is to provide interns with coherent, authentic, and sustained opportunities to interact with stakeholders, synthesize and apply the content knowledge, develop, and refine the leadership skills identified in NELP 1 to 7 professional standards (NELP 8.1).
-An educational leader/administrator of the school will be assigned as a site supervisor to mentor and evaluate the candidate's performance in collaboration with the programfaculty as the university supervisor (NELP 8.3).
-C andidates will learn handson skills to evaluate school's existing mission and vision processes and statements; engage in reflective practices, model professional norms, and develop an effective communication plan for advocating equitable practices and ethical decisions; evaluate school culture, policies and procedures to cultivate equitable and culturally responsive instruction and behavior support practices for inclusive school culture; use research evidence to suggest strategies for improving schools' curriculum and assessment practices; collaborate with community members to identify diverse community resources; and develop a data informed equitable resourcing plan aligned with the goals and priorities of the school.
+An educational leader/administrator of the school will be assigned as a site supervisor to mentor and evaluate the candidate's performance in collaboration with the program faculty as the university supervisor (NELP 8.3).
+Candidates will learn hands-on skills to evaluate school's existing mission and vision processes and statements; engage in reflective practices, model professional norms, and develop an effective communication plan for advocating equitable practices and ethical decisions; evaluate school culture, policies and procedures to cultivate equitable and culturally responsive instruction and behavior support practices; collaborate with community members to identify diverse community resources; and develop a data informed equitable resourcing plan aligned with the goals and priorities of the school.
 The candidates will enhance their problem solving and analytical skills to deal with the everyday challenges while learning to make equitable management decisions to promote professional culture and a positive school environment for each student success and well-being.
 Credits, six hours